A liturgical resource of the Catholic Archdiocese of Melbourne

 Points of interest and Catholic lore

-• The name Zacchaeus means ‘pure’ but the actions of this wealthy tax collector belied such a name and earnt him the title of ‘sinner’.
+• The name Zacchaeus means ‘pure’; however, the actions of this wealthy tax collector belied such a name and earned him the title of ‘sinner’.

-• Jesus addresses Zacchaeus as ‘son of Abraham’, a title usually reserved for the holy or pious ones.
+• Jesus addresses Zacchaeus as ‘son of Abraham’, a title usually reserved for those who are holy or pious.
 Jesus is clearly indicating that Zacchaeus is as good as anyone else.

-• Jericho lies in the Jordan Valley, just 6 miles north of the Dead Sea, and so has a milder climate than the surrounding barren hills.
-Herod built a lavish winter palace here.
+• Jericho lies in the Jordan Valley, just 6 miles north of the Dead Sea, and it has a milder climate than the surrounding barren hills.
+Herod built a lavish winter palace there.

-• The journey of Jesus to Jerusalem is almost complete.
-Jericho is the last town to be passed through before the steep ascent to Jerusalem.
+• Jesus’ journey to Jerusalem is almost complete.
+Jericho is the last town he will pass through before he begins his steep ascent to Jerusalem.

 Exploring the Word

-This text should be contrasted with the story of the rich official who is a righteous man that comes just before it (Luke 18:18–23) but that is not included in the Lectionary readings for this year.
-In that text, Jesus challenges the rich man to sell all he has and to distribute the proceeds to the poor, but the rich man is unable to give up his wealth.
-Here, Zacchaeus—also a rich man but considered a sinner—spontaneously offers to give half his wealth away and to make generous restitution to those he has cheated.
-The response to Jesus of these two characters is in stark contrast.
-In his undignified climbing of the tree, Zacchaeus is prepared to make himself look ridiculous in order to know Jesus.
-He has humbled himself in the eyes of the crowd just as the tax collector humbled himself in the temple in last week’s gospel.
-Jesus not only tells parables but lives them in reality.
-He has searched out the lost, and the encounter leads to conversion and salvation.
+This text should be compared to the one before it, which includes the story of a rich official who was a righteous man (Luke 18:18–23); however, this story is not included in the Lectionary readings for this year.
+In that text, although Jesus challenges the rich man to sell all he has and distribute the proceeds to the poor, the rich man cannot give up his wealth.
+Here, Zacchaeus—also a rich man, but considered a sinner—spontaneously offers to give half his wealth away and make generous restitution to those he has cheated.
+Jesus’ response to Zacchaeus starkly contrasts his response to the rich man.
+In his undignified climbing of the tree, Zacchaeus is prepared to make himself look ridiculous to know Jesus.
+He has humbled himself in the eyes of the crowd, just as the tax collector humbled himself in the temple in last week’s gospel.
+Jesus not only tells parables but also lives them in reality.
+He has searched for the lost, and his encounters have led to conversion and salvation.

-• Have you experienced an element of personal embarrassment because of your decision to approach Jesus through the catechumenate?
+• Have you ever experienced an element of personal embarrassment because you decided to approach Jesus through the catechumenate?

-• How might a sense of being accepted by God bring about change in your life?
+• How could a sense of God accepting you prompt change in your life?

 Making connections